Munduruca/gremlinpython-fml/README.md

 # whats going on
 Let's struggle together using gremlinpython <br/>

+For super the super beginners, I'll leave simple stuff that I know how to do.
+Those files will have the suffix "OK_" in the name. <br/>

 I'll have in this repo examples of things that I know how to do using pure gremlin (gremlin-console)<br/>
-and I don't know how to do using gremlinpython.
+and I don't know how to do using gremlinpython.<br/>

-Example:
+Example:<br/>
 I'll have a file called "find_user.py" and "find_user.txt".
 In the second file, I'll post everything I did <br/>
 using gremlin-console.
 In the first, I'll show how I tried to do that but did not manage to succeed. <br/>
 <br/>